Agent Identity & Registration

 THRUM_HOME overrides the repository path used by all thrum commands, regardless of the current working directory.
 This is especially useful in multi-worktree setups: agents that cd into a different worktree still resolve the correct daemon socket and config.
 Set by thrum-startup.sh automatically to prevent identity drift.

 THRUM_AGENT_ID overrides identity resolution for daemon RPC calls, bypassing identity file lookup entirely.
-When set, commands like thrum status, thrum prime, and thrum overview use this pinned agent ID directly.
+When set, commands like thrum prime and thrum overview use this pinned agent ID directly.
 Useful when scripting or when the identity file is unavailable.

 Use environment variables when: